brian14708/wh-briefings/statements-releases/2021-08/2021-08-12-united-states-to-host-ninth-summit-of-the-americas-in-2022.md

 modified_time: 2021-08-12 20:58:31-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/12/united-states-to-host-ninth-summit-of-the-americas-in-2022/
 published_time: 2021-08-12 20:58:30-04:00
-title: United States to Host Ninth Summit of the Americas in 2022
+title: "United\_States to Host Ninth Summit of the Americas in\_2022"
 ---

 The United States is preparing to host the Ninth Summit of the Americas